-- Target disease: Visceral leishmaniasis
+- Target disease: Visceral leishmaniasis (VL)

-- Main partners (since project start): Takeda Pharmaceutical Company Ltd, Japan
+- Main partners (since project start): Takeda Pharmaceutical Company Ltd., Japan

-- Project start: March 2018 (for 2 years)
+- Project start: 2017

 This project is the continuation of the optimization of the aminopyrazole series for visceral leishmaniasis project.
 DNDi and Takeda worked with the objective of delivering an anti-parasitic aminopyrazole drug that could meet the Target Product Profile (TPP) published by DNDi.
 A lead second generation compound DNDI-5561 and several additional advanced, and differentiated, second generation leads have been identified that could provide differentiated back-ups.

-Last update: April 2018
+Last update: August 2018